victor-schumann/odoo/README.md

 - This XPath expression selects the `<field>` element with the attribute `name='company_name'`.
 - Then, we position the new <field> element before the selected <field> element.

 5. That is it!
 You have successfully inherited and modified an Odoo view.
-Now, if you go to the Mail Marketing app, you will see that the new field is there.
+Now, if you go to the Mail Marketing app model list, you will see that the new field is there.
 Enjoy your newly inherited view!

 </details>
 </details>